bigcommerce/catalyst/docs/localization.md

 Use the existing `en.json` file as a template for the schema.
 You can only provide translated values for the translation keys specified in the template.

-For example, the `en.json` file contains the following translation keys.
+For example, the `en.json` file contains the following translation keys:

 ```json
 "Home": {